04

 4. Tools let the model trigger real-world actions - and agentic loops let it chain them

-The security modules will show you how to exploit each of these - and eventually, how to defend them.
-Start with The Bare LLM.
+The security modules will show you how to exploit each of these and how to analyze the controls that mitigate them.